bosbec/mobileresponseDocs/dialogs/welcomeToAdmin.md

 Since this is your first visit we just wanted to show you a few things.
-Please follow the next few steps to see key areas of the interface and what you need to do to get started.
+The next steps will highlight key areas of the interface and what you need to do to get started.